Tech-Ife/Digital-Forensics-Investigation-Report/README.md

 ##  Project Overview

 This project formed part of my training during the February 2025 cohort at the Lighthouse Labs Cybersecurity Bootcamp.
-It contains a **comprehensive Digital Forensics Report and investigation findings** for the **simulated incident “The Stolen Szechuan Sauce,”**
+It contains a **comprehensive Digital Forensics Report and investigation findings** for the **simulated incident “The Stolen Szechuan Sauce.”**

  As part of the project, I was provided with a set of forensic artifacts, including disk images, memory dumps, and network traffic logs (PCAP), and tasked with conducting a comprehensive digital forensics investigation.